 I realized how important it was to share those stories and lessons that I was getting so that you would never have to feel like you were “doing it wrong” either.

-How much it can help you to hear about the genuine challenges and joys other moms like you experience.
+Hearing about the genuine challenges and joys other moms like you experience can be exactly what your exhausted mama soul needs.

 I decided to share them on a platform that’s easy for you to listen while you do all the things that motherhood requires - making snacks, changing diapers, cleaning up, buying groceries, cooking dinner…